 Further Mathematics A Level

-Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade A/A*/7, 8 or 9 including English Language and grade 8 or 9 in Mathematics.
-Students studying three A Levels will be expected to have a minimum of three GCSEs at grade B/6 with grade 8 or 9 in Mathematics and no less than a grade C/5 in English language.
+Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade 7, 8 or 9 including English Language and grade 8 or 9 in Mathematics.
+Students studying three A Levels will be expected to have a minimum of three GCSEs at grade 6, GCSE grade 8 or 9 in Mathematics and no less than grade 5 in English Language and at least one other grade 5 or above.

-If you are planning to take a Mathematics-related degree at university (this covers a very wide range of academic areas including Engineering, Sciences, Computing, Finance/Economics etc. as well as Mathematics itself) then you will benefit enormously from taking Further Mathematics.
+If you are planning to take a Mathematics related degree at university (this covers a very wide range of academic areas including Engineering, Sciences, Computing, Finance/Economics, as well as Mathematics itself) then you will benefit enormously from taking Further Mathematics.

 You will study many new topics including Further Pure Mathematics (matrices, complex numbers, inequalities, proof by induction, polar co-ordinates, and power series), Decision Mathematics (algorithms, networks, critical path analysis) and Statistics (collecting and interpreting data and using probability models).
 Studying Further Mathematics is also likely to boost your performance in the standard A Level Mathematics.

-If you’re taking Further Mathematics you will also need to study Mathematics.
+If you are studying Further Mathematics, you also need to study A Level Mathematics.
 Many Maths and Further Maths students also study Physics, Chemistry, Business Studies, Psychology or Computer Science.
 Maths and Further Maths combine well with a wide range of other subjects.

 Future Career Opportunities

 Further Mathematics qualifications are prestigious and are strongly welcomed by universities.
-Students that take Further Mathematics are demonstrating a strong commitment to their studies as well as learning mathematics that is very useful for any maths-related degree (including Engineering and Physics).
+Students that have studied Further Mathematics are demonstrating a strong commitment to their studies as well as learning mathematics is very useful for any maths related degree (including Engineering and Physics).